 These cravings often look like irritability, nausea, lack of appetite, diarrhoea, and insomnia.

 If you are struggling with cannabis consumption, seek professional help today.

 In rehab for cannabis addiction, you will explore the root of your addiction as well as work on discovering the emotional causes and triggers of your consumption.

 Another huge benefit of private treatment is the availability of both traditional and holistic therapies.

-In therapy, rehab is used to help clients overcome their psychological dependence on substances.
+In rehab, therapy is used to help clients overcome their psychological dependence on substances.

 It also allows clients to safely explore the emotional causes of their addiction and work on creating healthy coping mechanisms.

-The therapies you are offered will depend on your needs and what staff believe will best benefit you.
+The specific physical and talking therapies you are offered will depend on your needs and what staff believe will best benefit you.

 Examples of the types of therapy on offer include:

 A relapse prevention plan is a document created before you complete treatment.